What is anxiety disorder? What are the main anxiety disorders?

 Social Anxiety Disorder (SAD, Social phobia)

 Be encouraged.
-Anxiety IS reversible.
+Anxiety disorder IS reversible.
 There is excellent help available for those who experience anxiety disorders.